MisterCoffey/MisterCoffey.github.io/_posts/2017-01-2-Kickster.md

 Film, music, design and game projects attract the most funding on Kickstarter, but launching a campaign in these areas does not guarantee success.
 You are more likely to win a coin toss than you are to win funding for your film project.

 Our dataset contains over $50m in successful film campaigns, and over $36m in successful music projects.
-Though film attracts the most funding, it is less successful than  has the higher rate of success than film.
-Though 62% of music campaigns are successful, less than half of all film (47%), design (41%) & game (36%) campaigns are successful.
+Though music attracts less funding than film, it has a higher rate of success at 62%.
+In fact, less than half of all film (47%), design (41%), & game (36%) campaigns are successful.

 ![Catgories](../images/kickstarter/GAPlot.png)

-*(Most Kickstarter campaigns are film related, though the success rate is higher music than film.
+*(Most Kickstarter campaigns are film related, though the success rate is higher for music than film.
 Film projects still raise more money than music projects.
 Notice the success rate of dance related campaigns)*

 **Kickstarter Tip No. 6: Publish and Perish**